Hello! We're Jen and Omar, the dynamic duo behind

 We spent the following nine months growing our little project.
 Every minute that we weren’t working our real jobs was spent creating new products, shipping out orders, and learning more about the art of business.

 During a trip to New York City in 2010, we wondered when it would be time take the leap and quit our jobs.
 When our splurge fancy meal was immediately paid for by an incoming order, we knew it was time.

-That was three years ago.
+That was four years ago.
 Since then, we've grown this simple side project into our full-time thing.
 We're running a bustling online boutique and doing freelance work for clients around the world.